Case study 1

 The first round made the form sticky at the bottom of product pages.
 A two-column layout with a call CTA on the left and the lead gen form on the right kept the lead pathway visible regardless of where the user was on the page.

 The second round was structural.
-I removed fields confirmed by the customer management lead as unnecessary and reorganised the remaining fields logically.
-My preferred approach for the post-submission experience was a dynamic in-form confirmation.
+I removed fields confirmed as unnecessary by customer managers and reorganised the rest logically.
+My preferred post-submission approach was a dynamic in-form confirmation.
 Salesforce could not pass the required data back.
-I kept the separate confirmation page, redesigned it substantially and rewrote the copy to clearly state that a sales team member would be in contact by replacing a blunt thank you with no follow-up context.
+I kept the separate confirmation page, redesigned it and rewrote the copy so users knew a sales team member would follow up.

 Neither the sticky form nor the call CTA was driven by prior analytics data.
 They were design decisions based on what was clearly absent.
 The connection to the conversion improvements was made retrospectively through GA4 after launch.